tikv/deep-dive-tikv/src/key-value-engine/B-Tree-vs-Log-Structured-Merge-Tree.md

 The term B-tree may refer to a specific design or a general class of designs.
 In the narrow sense, a B-tree stores keys in its internal nodes but need not store those keys in the records at the leaves.
 The [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree#Insertion) is one of the most famous variations of B-tree.
 The idea behind B+ tree is that internal nodes only contain keys, and an additional level which contains values is added at the bottom with linked leaves.

 LSM-tree is just like other search trees, it contains key-value pairs.
-It maintains data in two or more separate components, each of which is optimized for its respective underlying storage medium; the data i n the low level component is efficiently merged with the data in the high level component in batches.
+It maintains data in two or more separate components, each of which is optimized for its respective underlying storage medium; the data in the low level component is efficiently merged with the data in the high level component in batches.
 An example of LSM-tree appears in *Figure 2*.

 ![Figure 2](LSM_Tree.png)